alanrenouf/vCheck-vSphere/README.md

 [*Back to top*](#Title)

 Only Forked do built-in some Docker and Linux compatibility, and rewrite some Plugins for that.

-May the force be with you ...
+May the force be with you.

 vCheck is a PowerShell HTML framework script, the script is designed to run as a scheduled task before you get into the office to present you with key information via an email directly to your inbox in a nice easily readable format.